techmatters/hrm/README.md

 Run `npm run migrate` to run basic migrations against the database.

+#### Starting Elasticsearch

+From the root directory run `npm run docker:compose:es:up`.
+This will start a docker container with an Elasticsearch database for the HRM service to use.

 #### Starting HRM service

 Build the HRM service, packages, and jobs by running `npm run build` from the root directory.